Accounting reports

 • Movement tracking: See how assets move between inventory states (added, deployed, etc.)

-• Different time period options: View data by week, month, quarter, or year for different analysis perspectives
+• Different time period options: View data by week, month, quarter, or year for different analysis windows

 • Date range analysis: Identify patterns in inventory flow and seasonal variations over time